 Let’s face it getting fired from any job can be jarring.
 As a professional cleaning company, the simple solution would be to replace the lost income with another job.
 But, how do you handle things with your staff or with the customer that let you go?
 How do you move on?
-Here is what to do after being fired as a professional cleaner.
+Here’s what to do after being fired as a professional cleaner.

 When I say the word “fire”, I’m speaking of your cleaning service business contract or agreement being terminated.
 However, and often, small cleaning service businesses and especially solopreneurs, will say the word “fire”.

 Job loss, or rather cleaning service agreement termination, happens all the time.
 It’s business, and business, well, it is what it is.
 There’s not much you can do about it.

-Your customers are just regular people like you and me.
-Most of their decisions have very little to do with us.
+Your customers are just regular people like you and I. Most of their decisions have very little to do with us.
 The choices they make benefit their situation, not ours.

 If an explanation for firing your cleaning services wasn’t offered, then ask if you really want to know.

 Your customer’s decision to let you go could have been financial, or scheduling conflicts, or their personal preferences.
 Who knows.

 There’s no harm in asking though.
 In fact, it may help you to understand what areas of your professional cleaning service business needs improvement.
 So, that alone can be a benefit.
 Other than that, there’s no other reason to ask why your cleaning contract was terminated.

-I remember about a year ago, Elbert and I were let go from 2 very profitable jobs we had.
+I remember several years ago, Elbert and I were let go from 2 very profitable jobs.
 We even had 4 staff members between the 2 locations.
 Without warning, mid-month nonetheless, we were asked to leave the premises.
 Of course, I called the office manager to find out why.
 “Budget cuts.”
 Is what I was told.

 Budget cuts!
 Yeah, ok.
 But, what else could I do.
 Sure, my cleaning agreement had a termination clause of a 30-day written notice.
 But, I was not willing to enforce that.